microsoft/generative-ai-for-beginners/1-getting-started/lessons/2-exploring-and-comparing-different-llms/README.md

 ### Retrieval Augmented Generation (RAG)

 LLMs have the limitation that they can use only the data that has been used during their training to generate an answer.
 This means that they don’t know anything about the facts that happened after their training process, and they cannot access non-public information (like company data).
 This can be overcome through RAG, a technique that augments prompt with external data in the form of chunks of documents, considering prompt length limits.
-This should be supported by Vector database tools (like [Azure Vector Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview)) that retrieve the useful chunks from varied pre-defined data sources and add them to the prompt Context.
+This is supported by Vector database tools (like [Azure Vector Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview)) that retrieve the useful chunks from varied pre-defined data sources and add them to the prompt Context.
 This technique is very helpful when a business doesn’t have enough data, enough time, or resources to fine-tune an LLM, but still wishes to improve performance on a specific workload and reduce risks of hallucinations, i.e., mystification of reality or harmful content.

 ### Fine-tuned model